VectorInstitute/fed-rag/docs/getting_started/essentials.md

 FedRAG is for the model builders, data scientists, and researchers who wish to fine-tune their RAG systems on their own datasets.

-!!! note "Note — FedRAG also enables centralized RAG fine-tuning"
+!!! note "Note — FedRAG prioritizes both centralized and federated RAG fine-tuning"

-    While the main premise for FedRAG is FL, note that centralized fine-tuning is also supported (as our readers shall see shortly in the upcoming Quick Start example).
+    While FedRAG supports federated learning scenarios, it's designed first and foremost as a comprehensive RAG fine-tuning library.
+Most users deploy FedRAG in completely centralized environments to take advantage of its intuitive API, powerful abstractions, and integration with popular frameworks.

+    Centralized mode offers the full range of RAG fine-tuning techniques with zero federation overhead.
+The federated capabilities are available when you need them for privacy-sensitive or distributed data scenarios.